Professor Kirsten Perrett

 - Honorary Professorial Fellow, Department of Paediatrics, The University of Melbourne

-She has been awarded a 2022-26 National Health and Medical Research Council (NHMRC) Investigator Award and 2018-2027 Melbourne Children’s Clinician-Scientist Fellowship.
-Prof Perrett has also received more than $44.3 million in competitive, government, philanthropic and industry research funding and has more than 100 peer-reviewed publications.
-Her research has helped shape world-wide changes to food allergy prevention, diagnosis and management.
+For 20 years, Prof Perrett has spear-headed over 30 Investigator-led and Industry-sponsored vaccine and food allergy clinical trials and is a highly sought-after allergist, trials expert, clinician-scientist and key opinion leader.
+Awarded continuous fellowship funding since 2013 via National Health and Medical Research Council (NHMRC) Investigator Awards (2013-18, 2022-26) and Melbourne Children’s Clinician-Scientist Fellowships (2018-27), Prof Perrett has also received more than $53.8 million in competitive, government, philanthropic and industry research funding and has more than 120 peer-reviewed publications, including 90 in the past five years.
+Her research has helped shape global changes to food allergy prevention, diagnosis and management.

 RECENT PUBLICATIONS